self-actuated/actuated.com/posts/2023-06-12-faster-nix-builds.md

 date: "2023-06-12"
 ---

 [faasd](https://github.com/openfaas/faasd) is a lightweight and portable version of [OpenFaaS](https://www.openfaas.com/) that was created to run on a single host.
-In my spare time I maintain [faasd-nix](https://github.com/welteki/faasd-nix), a project to package faasd and various NixOS modules so it can be run with NixOS.
+In my spare time I maintain [faasd-nix](https://github.com/welteki/faasd-nix), a project that packages faasd and exposes a NixOS module so it can be run with NixOS.

 The module itself depends on faasd, containerd and the CNI plugins and all of these binaries are built in CI with Nix and then cached using [Cachix](https://www.cachix.org/) to save time on subsequent builds.

-I often deploy faasd with NixOS on a Raspberry Pi and to the cloud, so I build binaries for both `x86_64` and aarch64.
+I often deploy faasd with NixOS on a Raspberry Pi and to the cloud, so I build binaries for both `x86_64` and `aarch64`.
 The build usually runs on the default GitHub hosted action runners.
 Now because GitHub currently doesn't have Arm support, I use QEMU instead which can emulate them.
 The drawback of this approach is that builds can sometimes be several times slower.

 > For some of our customers, their builds couldn't even complete in 6 hours using QEMU, and only took between 5-20 minutes using native Arm hardware.
 Alex Ellis, Founder of Actuated.